 Features of the Skoda Fabia 130

+The days of Skodas feeling cheap and flimsy are long gone, the Fabia now built to a quality more than equal to the VW Polo with which it shares roots.
 Externally, the Fabia 130 is set apart from the rest of the range by various model-specific trim parts, including black-coloured front splitter, grille, mirror housings, wheels and even roof.
 You’ll also notice the prominent spoiler attached to the rear edge of the latter.
-Inside, a gorgeous set of bucket seats with distinctive striped upholstery enliven a cabin that also gets lots of perforated leather, contrast stitching and even carbon-fibre-effect trim to lift things, yet Skoda also preserves all the practicality and useful space you’d expect of a Fabia.
+Inside, a gorgeous set of bucket seats with distinctive striped upholstery spruce up a cabin that also gets lots of perforated leather, contrast stitching and even carbon-fibre-effect trim to lift things the practicality and useful space you’d expect of any Fabia still present and correct.

 Expert rating: 4/5